Quansight-Labs/free-threaded-compatibility/docs/debugging.md

 sometimes be problematic if a test runner happens to crash during execution.
-While `pytest-xdist` does have some support for detecting crashed worker, it is not foolproof and the authors of this guide have observed hangs on CI due to pytest-xdist not properly handling a worker failing due to a TSAN error.
+While `pytest-xdist` does have some support for detecting crashed worker, it is not foolproof and the authors of this guide have observed hangs on CI due to pytest-xdist not properly handling a worker failing due to a ThreadSanitizer error.

-The `pytest-xdist` plugin also [makes it impossible to obtain stdout from a test runner](https://github.com/pytest-dev/pytest-xdist/issues/82), so there is no way to see TSAN output if there is an issue.
+The `pytest-xdist` plugin also [makes it impossible to obtain stdout from a test runner](https://github.com/pytest-dev/pytest-xdist/issues/82), so there is no way to see ThreadSanitizer output if there is an issue.
 This can lead to hangs on CI machines with no accompanying error report to explain the nature of the hang.
 For that reason we suggest uninstalling `pytest-xdist` from your environment to ensure it isn't used.
 If you need to use `pytest-xdist` to make